elozano2/Andromeda-2050/README.md

 * Levels (Player must reach end of level to win)
 * Different enemy ship types
 * Powerups
 * Game polishing and bug fixes

-#### PLEASE READ
+#### How to play game
-To run the game, please click on the repo link on the top of this presentation.
+You can play the game by clicking on the demo link at the top of this page.

-Download a zip file of the repo and export the files to your computer.
-Run the "Test.exe" file and enjoy the game!
+#### Controls:
+W to move forward
+A to move left
+S to move back
+D to move right

 #### Hypothesis
 Since the game is simplistic, players will have and easy time picking up the game and understanding